khenderick/khenderick.github.io/index.md

 > Harmoney helps investors to get the most suitable financial service, and helps advisors to deliver it.
 Harmoney is a young company, founded by an experienced team, currently delivering the first release of their KYC-as-a-Service platform for the European market with a selected number of launching customers.
 It’s an enabler for growth.
 Not a threat.

-**Software Engineer** • As part of the Frontend team, I'm working on the frontend using Angular2, building a multi-device web application that enables users to manage financial data, connecting investors and advisors.
+**Software Engineer** • As part of the development team, I'm working on various aspect of the application (both frontend as backend), building a multi-device web application that enables users to manage financial data, connecting investors and advisors.

-###### 07/2017 - Present • Gent, Belgium • Typescript, ES5/6/7, HTML5, CSS • Angular2
+###### 07/2017 - Present • Gent, Belgium • Typescript, ES5/6/7, HTML5, CSS, Java8, Docker • Angular5, JavaEE, Wildfly

 ### [Open vStorage](http://www.openvstorage.org/)